1mfisherr/aumentarcapital/SUBSCRIBE_BUTTON_FIX.md

-# 🔧 Subscribe Button Visibility Fix
+npm,# 🔧 Subscribe Button Visibility Fix

 ## Issue
 The subscribe button was not visible on the page.